 There are no timetables at bus stops but locals know at what time the bus comes.
 The transport takes longer than one might expect from the distance due to patchy roads, vintage buses, frequent stops and the payment agenda driver needs to do while both driving and calling from his phone.
 It is good to know, there are two bus stations in Uzhgorod, the distance between them is about 2 km.

 In the city I soon learned some stuff is difficult to get in Ukraine like USB-C cable longer than 1m, inter-teeth toothbrush or PET bottle smaller than 500ml.
 I was suprised by many heavily drunk people I could meet on the streets and inner courtyards of concrete blocks of flats Saturday early afternoon.
 Another reminder I am in a former USSR country was advertisement on Žatecký gus – Russian made beer that pretends to be Czech.
-I can remember that Russian students, with whom we were building trails along the Baikal lake in 2011, could not believe we do not know this “famous Czech brand.”
+I can remember that Russian students, with whom we were building trails along the Baikal lake in 2011, could not believe we do not recognise this “famous Czech brand.”

-Anyway, Radovan left home and I could finally have cheap dinner in a restaurant while waiting for a train back to Velikij Bereznyj.
+Anyway, Radovan left home and I could finally have some cheap dinner in a restaurant while waiting for a train back to Velikij Bereznyj.

 Crossing of the Uzh river (205) was one of of the lowest altitudes on my journey.
 I tried to make as much distance as possible because the weather forecast for the next day was rainy.
 I stayed overnight at a former pasture slowly overgrowing by forest.